+When it comes to a great burger, certain qualities are universal must-haves: high-quality beef, proper seasoning, well-proportioned components and an overall attention to detail that many would call “making it with love.”
 Every year, we set out to rank the 101 best burgers in America, and it’s never an easy process.
-Certain qualities are universal must-haves: high-quality beef, proper seasoning, well-proportioned components, and an overall attention to detail that many would call “making it with love.”
-After assembling a survey listing hundreds of burgers from around the country and sending it out to a panel of culinary authorities, one burger rose to the top: the one served at Chicago’s Au Cheval.
+After assembling a survey listing hundreds of burgers from around the country and sending it out to a panel of culinary authorities, one burger rose to the top: The H+F cheeseburger served at Atlanta’s Holeman & Finch Public House.

 In order to make this showstopping burger, two 4-ounce patties of freshly ground, pasture-raised chuck and brisket are seasoned with salt and griddled until crusty (one of the reasons restaurant burgers always taste better than yours).
 The patties are then topped with American cheese, bread-and-butter pickles and red onions and served on a buttered and toasted house-baked pain de mie (a soft, white milk bread) bun.

 Fresh-cut fries and housemade ketchup and mustard are served alongside.
 It’s only $17, a relative bargain compared to some of America’s most expensive burgers.